zhdanov/cocina/README.md

-# cocina-frontend
+# cocina
-Frontend for cocinadeljefe.com
+Frontend and ci for cocinadeljefe.com